Johnson & Johnson has yet to settle its Invega lawsuits, so it’s impossible to say for sure what sort of relief plaintiffs might receive.

 From the following Risperdal settlements, we know that young boys who develop female breast tissue (gynecomastia) from antipsychotic medications like Invega could be in line for millions of dollars.

-As recently as November 2016, Johnson & Johnson was still settling Risperdal lawsuits for undisclosed, likely sizable amounts.
+As recently as November 2016, Johnson & Johnson was still settling Risperdal lawsuits for undisclosed amounts.

 Banks et al v.
 Johnson & Johnson (2012)